 - Use color-safe products when you need to wash and style your hair.
 These shampoos and conditioners are milder than standard options, so they’ll keep your color brighter.
 You can mix a tablespoon of your leftover semi-permanent dye into your conditioner.
-This approach allows you to brighten the hue every time you wash your hair.
+This approach allows you to brighten the hue whenever you wash your hair.

 - Continue washing your hair in the coldest water you can stand while you have dyed hair.
 Hot water and heated styling tools will negatively impact the color’s brightness, and you’ll see it fade more quickly.
 The sun can also fade your hair color, so wear a hat or hold an umbrella if you’re going to be outside for a long time.
 Swimming in chlorine will also cause your dye to fade.

 Semi-permanent dye is a safe way to color your hair.
 You’ll enjoy silky strands with a pop of color instead of carefully treating peroxide hair.
 Take care of your hair before and after you use a semi-permanent dye so the color lasts longer than six weeks.

 Avoid These to Make Semi-Permanent Dye Last Longer

 - The shower!
 Within the first 72 hours after applying color to the hair, avoid shampooing hair entirely.
 It takes about 3 days for the cuticle to close and completely absorb the dye, so the best thing you can do for your semi-permanent dye is to chill and let it work its magic.